alexisfacques/Instacart-Basket-Data/README.md

 `docker run -v <PATH TO YOUR FOLDER>:/usr/src/app/instacart_basket_data -p 9999:9999 instacart`

 - Jupyter Notebook Server is available on `http//localhost:9999`.
 Default password to the notebook is `dmv`.
+You may have to rerun the notebook in order to see the graphs (or at list, dependency loader + graph cells).

 ## License